TravelGap Multi-Trip FAQ's

 7. How do I access participating medical providers outside the U.S. and avoid claim forms?

-HTH's Global Health and Safety services help members identify, access, and pay for quality healthcare all over the world.
-This includes a contracted community of elite providers in 180 countries.
-Members can access these carefully selected providers and arrange for the bills to be sent directly to HTH Worldwide.
+Our Global Health and Safety services help members identify, access, and pay for quality healthcare all over the world.
+This includes a contracted community of elite providers in 190 countries.
+Members can access these carefully selected providers and arrange for the bills to be sent directly to us.
 Please note, a member is responsible for their deductible at time of service, if applicable.

-Direct billing can be requested by calling the assistance telephone number listed on your member ID card, or by emailing globalhealth@hthworldwide.com.
+Direct Pay can be requested by calling the assistance telephone number listed on your member ID card.

-8. Will my pre-existing condition be covered under a TravelGap plan?
+8. Will my pre-existing condition be covered under a Multi Trip plan?

-The TravelGap Multi-trip plans are available to those who have primary insurance in the U.S. and will both cover pre-existing conditions.
+The Multi Trip plans are available to those who have primary insurance in the U.S. and will both cover pre-existing conditions.
 Please refer to the definition of a primary health plan for more specific information on what plans qualify as primary insurance.

 9. How do I read the fine print?

-10. Will a TravelGap Gold or Silver plan cover me inside the U.S.?
+10. Will a Choice and Essential plan cover me inside the U.S.?

 11. Do I file claims with my primary insurance first?

-The TravelGap Multi-trip plans are secondary insurance.
-However, HTH will process and pay overseas claims as a primary payor and reserves the right, where applicable, to contact your primary insurance company to coordinate benefits.
+The Multi Trip plans are secondary insurance.
+However, we will process and pay overseas claims as a primary payor and reserves the right, where applicable, to contact your primary insurance company to coordinate benefits.

-U.S. claims should be filed with your primary insurance carrier first before being submitted to HTH Worldwide, along with a copy of the Explanation of Benefits from your primary insurance carrier related to the claim.
+U.S. claims should be filed with your primary insurance carrier first before being submitted to us, along with a copy of the Explanation of Benefits from your primary insurance carrier related to the claim.

 12. I am leaving before my policy materials arrive in the mail.
 How will I receive the information I need in time?

-13. How far in advance do you need to purchase a TravelGap plan?
+13. How far in advance do you need to purchase a Multi Trip plan?

-A TravelGap plan may be purchased up to one day before your departure date.
-HTH recommends that customers wishing to receive a hard copy ID card should allow 2 weeks prior to their effective date when purchasing.
+A Multi Trip plan may be purchased up to one day before your departure date.
+We recommend that customers wishing to receive a hard copy ID card should allow 2 weeks prior to their effective date when purchasing.

 14. I already left on my trip.
-Can I buy a TravelGap plan when I am outside the U.S.?
+Can I buy a Multi Trip plan when I am outside the U.S.?

-No. The TravelGap plans have been approved to be sold to customers purchasing from inside the U.S.
+No. The Multi Trip plans have been approved to be sold to customers purchasing from inside the U.S.

-15. Who is eligible to be on the same TravelGap policy?
+15. Who is eligible to be on the same Multi Trip policy?

 Family Members included in your Multi-Trip Plan (if applicable) must be: